Helping Someone with an Eating Disorder

 There are many types of eating disorder support groups.
 Some are led by professional therapists, while others are moderated by trained volunteers or people who have recovered from an eating disorder.
 You can find online anorexia and bulimia support groups, chat rooms, and forums.
 These can be particularly helpful if you're not ready to seek face-to-face help or you don't have a support group in your area.

 For help finding an eating disorder support group:

 While there are a variety of different treatment options available for those struggling with eating disorders, it is important to find the treatment, or combination of treatments, that works best for you.

+Nutritional counseling.
 The goal of a nutritionist or dietician is to help you incorporate healthy eating behaviors into your everyday life.
-A nutritionist can't change your habits overnight, but over a period of time you can learn to develop a healthier relationship with the food you consume.
+A nutritionist can't change your habits overnight, but over a period of time you can learn to develop a healthier relationship with food.

-The first step is figuring out what's really eating you up inside.
-Remember, “fat” is not a feeling, so if you feel overweight and unattractive, stop and ask yourself what’s really going on.
+The first step is figuring out what's really going on inside.
 Are you upset about something?
 Depressed?
 Stressed out?
 Lonely?
+Is there an intense feeling you're trying to avoid?
+Are you eating to calm down, comfort yourself, or to relieve boredom?
 Once you identify the emotion you're experiencing, you can choose a positive alternative to starving or stuffing yourself.

 Here are a few suggestions to get you started:

 |Coping with anorexia and bulimia: Emotional Do's and Don'ts|